spicetify/docs/blog/2022-1-2-your-first-extension.md

 ### Second step:
-First, run spicetify config-dir, this should open up file explorer or finder(dependent on your OS), next, open the "Extensions folder" and create a file title extension.js, or whichever title you choose(For this tutorial we will be using extension.js).
-Open up this file, and input the following code:
+First, run spicetify config-dir, this should open up file explorer or finder(dependent on your OS), next, open the "Extensions folder" and create a file titled extension.js, or whichever title you choose(For this tutorial we will be using extension.js).
+Open this file, and input the following code:
 ```js
 // The async modifier allows for the user of await, which converts a promise into an object, when not using await, async is not necessary.
 (async function extension() {